 - Average Published Undergraduate Charges by Sector, 2016-2017, CollegeBoard Trends in Higher Education, https://trends.collegeboard.org/college-pricing/figures-tables/average-published-undergraduate-charges-sector-2016-17, accessed August 2017

 - Private Loans: Facts and Trends, the institute for college access & success, http://ticas.org/sites/default/files/pub_files/private_loan_facts_trends.pdf, accessed August 2017

 - Federal Student loan amounts and terms for loans issued in 2017-18, https://ticas.org/sites/default/files/pub_files/loan_terms_2017-18.pdf; accessed August 2017

 - All interviews were done by the author in March, 2014

 If you're heading off to school, odds are you're doing it with financial assistance.
-The federal government offers at least $27,000 in loans to all dependent undergrads pursuing a four-year degree, and at least $45,000 to independent undergrads.
+The federal government offers a maximum of $31,000 in loans to all dependent undergrads pursuing a four-year degree, and a maximum of $57,500 to independent undergrads.
 The problem is that federal loans have strict limits.
-Many dependent freshmen, for example, can only borrow $5,500 to cover their first year, a drop in the bucket compared to the $31,701 price tag that accompanies one year at the average four-year public college.
+Many dependent freshmen, for example, can only borrow $5,500 to cover their first year, while the average price of attendance per year is $9,650, not including room and board, which can more than double the cost.
 Private or "alternative" loans are designed to fill the monetary gaps, but unlike federal loans, which are standardized, interest rates and repayment terms vary significantly between lenders.
 Here's how to start finding the best deal you can on student loans.

 Ask Uncle Sam